Everything You Need to Know About Sweet Pea Flowers

 Sweet Pea Flowers in the Victorian Era

 According to legend, that same Sicilian monk sent the Mediterranean-born sweet pea to England shortly after finding it.
-Sweet peas have played a starring role in English botany ever since then, especially during Henry Eckford’s late Victorian time.
+Sweet peas have played a starring role in English botany ever since then, especially during Henry Eckford’s late Victorian times.

 Sweet Pea Flowers in French Culture

 In France, sweet peas have a long-held association with brides.
-Giving her sweet peas is meant to symbolize luck on her wedding day and in her marriage.
+Giving her sweet peas is meant to symbolize good luck on her wedding day and in her marriage.

 Suitable Gifting Occasions